igalic/blag/contents/articles/types-providers/index.md

 worst yet, it will fail silently. to mitigate this, and to make this type (near) universal, we have to implement as native type.

-the first throw might look something like this:
+our first throw might look something like this:

 ```ruby
 Puppet::Type.newtype(:git_config) do